hfan0348/GroupJ_hfan0348_9103_tut7/README.md

-# Pacman x PIET Neon Dot Text Display
+# Pacman x PIET Neon-style Game Display

 This p5.js project displays neon-style text inspired by arcade aesthetics.

-## Features
-- Custom pixel font (Galmuri11)
+## 1. How to Interact with the Work
+- Components of the game
+    - **Interactive part**
-- Text: “Pacman” and “* PIET”
+    1. Text: "Pacman" and "* PIET"
+    2. Text: "Click the Screen to start the music"
+    3. Third Item
+    - **Non-interactive part**

 - Yellow neon dot visuals
 - Originally interactive with sound, now simplified as a static glowing effect